-2017-2022 2 3 Chloe Brimicombe 4 1 Department of Geography and Environmental Science, University of Reading, Reading, RG6 6AB, UK.
-5 Correspondence to: Chloe Brimicombe c.r.brimicombe@pgr.reading.ac.uk 6 7 Abstract: How weather hazards are communicated by the media is important.
-Which risks are 8 9 understood, prioritised, and acted upon, can be influenced by the level of attention they receive.
-The presented work investigates if the number of weather hazard news articles 10 11 increased since 2017; which weather hazards receive the most attention in the news articles; and how often climate change was discussed in these news articles in relation to weather 12 13 hazardsIn this paper. \Tthe\methods used are advanced Google searches of media articles 14 and the emergency disaster database (EM-DAT) that considered the weather hazards floods, heat waves, wildfires, storms and droughts from 2017 - 2022.
-Results suggest that sStorms 15 are more likely to be reported than any other climate risk.
-But wildfires generate more news 16 articles per event.
-Bias in reporting needs to be addressed and is important because it can 17 18 exacerbate un-preparedness.
-19 Plain Text Summary: 20 Climate change is increasing the risk of weather hazards (i.e. Storms and heat waves).
-Using open science methods it is shown that there is a bias in weather hazard reporting.
-Storms 21 22 have had a large number of articles in the last five years.
-But, wildfires have a large number 23 of articles per individual occurrence.
-Science and media collaborations could address the bias and improve reporting.
-24 25 26
+- 1 Is there a climate change reporting bias?
+A case study of English language news articles, - 2 2017-2022 - 3 Chloe Brimicombe1 - 4 1 Department of Geography and Environmental Science, University of Reading, Reading, - 5 RG6 6AB, UK. - 6 Correspondence to: Chloe Brimicombe c.r.brimicombe@pgr.reading.ac.uk

+- 8 Abstract: How weather hazards are communicated by the media is important.
+Which risks are - 9 understood, prioritised, and acted upon, can be influenced by the level of attention they - 10 receive.
+In this paper the methods used are advanced Google searches of media articles and - the emergency disaster database (EM-DAT) that consider the weather hazards floods, heat - waves, wildfires, storms and droughts from 2017 2022.
+Storms are more likely to be reported - than any other climate risk.
+But wildfires generate more news articles per event.
+Bias in - 14 reporting needs to be addressed and is important because it can exacerbate un- - 15 preparedness.

+Plain Text Summary:

+- 17 Climate change is increasing the risk of weather hazards (i.e. Storms and Heatwaves).
+Using - open science methods it is shown that there is a bias in weather hazard reporting.
+Storms - 19 have had a large number of articles in the last five years.
+But, wildfires have a large number - 20 of articles per individual occurrence.
+Science and media collaborations could address the bias - 21 and improve reporting.